ripsawridge/site/site/contents/_cma/1998/daniels.md

 we sought alternative destinations, feeling we didn't need another long walk with the glacier gear only to be rained out again.
 Steve suggested Silver Star Mountain, in the far north east, and Mt.
-Daniels in the central cascades.
-Itching to pound our shiny new ice screws in the lower open crevasses of a respectable icefield, we settled on Daniels for the Lynch glacier, whose ice sinks into Pea Soup Lake.
+Daniel in the central cascades.
+Itching to pound our shiny new ice screws in the lower open crevasses of a respectable icefield, we settled on Daniel for the Lynch glacier, whose ice sinks into Pea Soup Lake.